smg3d/smg3d/README.md

 - Bioinformatics
 - Machine learning

-My research involves the study of protein stucture and dynamics using NMR, bioinformatic and machine learning.
+My research involves the study of protein structure and dynamics using NMR, bioinformatic and machine learning.

 <!--
 **smg3d/smg3d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.